DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 2 - Traffic Management for APIs/README.md

 5. Click on Proxy Endpoints &gt; PreFlow.
 ![](./media/click-proxy-endpoints-preflow.png)

   Each proxy has a number of different places at which developers can attach policies.
 You can specify that your policies will run during request processing, or during response processing - *Request flow* or *Response flow* in Apigee parlance.
 For each of those, you can set up conditions to apply policies to a subset of cases - for example a condition will typically match a url path and verb.  `GET /hotels` might have a conditional flow.
-There is also a "preflow" and "postflow" which are
+There is also a "preflow" and "postflow" which act like wildcards - the policies attached here will run all requests on this proxy, before or after any conditional flow, respectively.

 6. Click on `+ Step` on the Request Flow.
 ![](./media/proxy-add-a-step.png)

+  By doing this, you are adding a policy step that will run in the Request Pre-flow.
+It will run for all inbound requests.

 7. Select the ‘Spike Arrest’ policy with the following properties: